Floor 1—Overview: Lobby and Orientation Area

 About Museum of the Bible

 Museum of the Bible is an innovative, global, educational institution whose purpose is to invite all people to engage with the Bible.
 On Nov.
-17, 2017, Museum of the Bible, which aims to be the most technologically advanced museum in the world, will open its 430,000-square-foot nonprofit museum just three blocks from the U.S. Capitol in Washington, D.C.
+17, 2017, Museum of the Bible, which aims to be the most technologically advanced museum in the world, opened its 430,000-square-foot nonprofit museum just three blocks from the U.S. Capitol in Washington, D.C.
 A digital fly-through of the museum is viewable here.
 A 360-degree hardhat tour of the museum is available here.